Max-Loktionov/movie-storage/readme.md

 **Server** : contains main app file with base configurations - contains configuration of PORT and connection to DB;

-**Models**: contains models of DB entities in MongoDB - contact, includes contactSchema and joiSchema (validation schemes for validate the data from front);
+**Models**: contains models of DB entities in MongoDB - contact, includes movieschema and joiSchema (validation schemes for validate the data from front);

 **Controllers**: functions of interaction with the DB entities (CRUD);